 Special Litigation: The Special Litigation Section defends and enforces the state's laws and pursues other major litigation on behalf of the State, with an emphasis on representing the State's interests in constitutional matters and on appeal.
-It is also responsible for the Office's preparation and issuance of Attorney General Opinions and for civil enforcement of state law related to the use of public funds to influence elections and campaign finance matters.
+It is also responsible for the Office's civil enforcement of state law related to Open Meeting Law, use of public funds to influence elections, and campaign finance matters, and for the preparation and issuance of Attorney General Opinions.

-Civil Appeals: The Civil Appeals Section participates in all civil appeals in the Attorney General's Office by evaluating whether to take appeals, substantially editing briefs, and preparing advocates for oral argument.
+Civil Appeals: The Civil Appeals Section participates in all state court civil appeals in the Attorney General's Office by evaluating whether to take appeals, substantially editing briefs, and preparing advocates for oral argument.
 These appellate matters involve a broad range of legal issues, including state and federal constitutional law, tax, employment, torts, juvenile law, administrative law, and workers' compensation.